jmvlangen/DnDtracker/D&D tracker/README.txt

 	a D b L c
 	a D b H c
 In these sequences a, b and c should be values, whilst D, L and H precisely mean these symbols.
-(They may also be the lower case version.)
+(They may also be the lower case letters.)
 When evaluated a dice value will first evaluate a and b (and c if given), of which we shall denote their evaluations by ea and eb (and ec) respectively.
 Next it will check whether ea and eb are positive integers (and if ec is a positive integer at most equal to eb).
-If not it will present an error.
-If so it will roll ea dice of size eb.
+If not, it will present an error.
+If so, it will roll ea dice of size eb.
 The result of these dice rolls will be presented to the user.
 Next it will order the results from lowest to highest.
 If c was specified it will keep the highest (respectively lowest) ec of these results if c was preceeded by the symbol H (or L respectively).
 If c was not specified it will keep all